johanengstrand/xbee-resources/README.md

 ## Hardware

+Here some of the hardware and peripherals are described, along with some tips and tricks that I have amassed during my time working with them.

 ### Sparkfun Xbee shields

 The Sparkfun Xbee shield requires a certain Arduino sketch (![found here under "The Arduino Sketch"](https://learn.sparkfun.com/tutorials/xbee-shield-hookup-guide#example-communication-test)) to be loaded for the Xbee to PC communication to function.
 The Arduino sketch uses the `SoftwareSerial` library and as a result baud rate mismatches between the Xbee and Arduino can easily occur.